skid/this-blog/README.md

 ### TODOs

-- Load and read settings.json
+- Add Pagination to lists
-- Optimize (Seems like IO is blocking somewhere)
+- Optimize (Seems like IO is blocking somewhere or something is not cached)
 - Logging / Analytics
 - Package.json
 - Publish